 Moist Douglas-fir habitat types are at moderate to low risk for noxious and invasive weed invasion.
 This group is found primarily on north aspect slopes and areas with higher soil moisture.
-These factors favor native vegetation few noxious weeds can compete successfully on these sites.
-As with HTG-2 ground disturbing activities such as mining, logging and grazing can increase the risk for invasion but to a lesser degree then HTG-2.
-Noxious weed species such as Canada thistle and Orange/Meadow Hawkweed can invade HTG-3 sites, spotted knapweed can invade these sites but not aggressively.
-Approximately 40,280 acres of HTG-3 on BLM lands.
+These factors favor native vegetation; few noxious weeds can compete successfully on these sites.
+As with HTG-2, ground-disturbing activities such as mining, logging, and grazing can increase the risk of invasion, but to a lesser degree than HTG-2.
+Noxious weed species such as Canada thistle and orange/meadow hawkweed can invade HTG-3 sites, and spotted knapweed can invade these sites, but not aggressively.
+Approximately 40,280 acres of HTG-3 are on BLM lands.